HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Constraints of Relaxing Updates Our Solution

 For this proposed cache structure, we calculate the total number of worst-case write-back recursive chains or in other words, total number of worst-case evictions due to a counter read or write = $(2^{(N-1)} - 1)$ = $(2^{n} - 1)$ where $n = N-1$ and $N$ is the number of tree level.
-Considering the last example for a 5-level tree, but now with our new cache architecture, we have $n$ = $5-1$ = $4$.
-Thus, the upper bound for worst-case evictions = ${2^{4}} - 1$ = $15$ which is more than $17x$ reduction compared to the our previous example with a unified cache.
-Moreover, this number will remain unchanged for a particular level even if the cache size changes.
-It enables us to properly unroll the recursive loops of the chash algorithm in RTL since now we have a fixed hard bound for the total number of possible recursive chains during a counter read/write request and this number is considerably lower than what would be possible with even a modestly-sized unified cache.
+If we reassess the last example for a 5-level tree with the new cache architecture, The value $n$ = $5-1$ = $4$.
+Therefore, the worst-case upper bound for dirty evictions = ${2^{4}} - 1$ = $15$, demonstrating more than $17x$ reduction compared to the same example with a unified cache.
+Unlike the previous case, this upper bound number will remain unchanged for a particular size of BMT even if the cache size changes.
+This situation allows us to finally unroll all the recursive loops of the chash algorithm in RTL since now we have a fixed and considerably smaller hard bound for the total number of possible recursive chains during a counter read/write request.